huntdatacenter/docs/docs/faq/users.md

 Here is an explanation of some role names that we refer to in our documentation and agreements:

+###  Lab leader

-- **Lab leader.** This is the individual that has signed the lab agreement for your lab environment.
-It is usually the principal investigator or other administrative personnel holding the approvals (such as ethical approvals) for your lab activity.
+This is the individual that has signed the lab order for your lab.
+It is usually the principal investigator or other individuals holding approvals or that coordinate the scientific activity in your lab.
+The lab leader can adjust resources, manage users in the lab and order kistas.

+### Lab coordinator

-- **Lab coordinator**.
-The lab leader delegate authority to a lab coordinator to make decisions inside a lab environment, for example to authorize new users and upgrade compute and storage resources.
+This is the individual that is authorized by the lab leader to authorize new users and upgrade compute and storage resources.

+### Lab user

-- **Lab user**.
-We use the term lab user on all that hold user accounts in your lab environments.
+We use the term lab user on all that hold user accounts in a lab.
+All lab users in a lab holds the same technical privileges.